coldsilk/docker-qbittorrentvpn/README.md

 VPN_DOWN_FILE A lazy way to make the VPN state observable without using VPN_DOWN_SCRIPT.
 The file will be written to `"/config/vpn_down"`, no file extension.
 It will be delete after a successful connection.
 Its contents is a timestamp in the form of: `%Y-%m-%d %H:%M:%.S seconds_since_epoch`

 VPN_CONF_SWITCH On health check failure, this will overwrite the current VPN conf file with the oldest one (by modified time) located in `"/config/openvpn_confs"` or `"/config/wireguard_confs"`.
 For `openvpn`, the file name to overwrite (the one in `"/config/openvpn/"`) must be named `default.ovpn` as that is what the copy operation does. ie. `cp` `-f` `"/config/openvpn_confs/random.ovpn"` `"/config/openvpn/default.ovpn"`.
 It then uses `touch` to update the modification time for `"random.ovpn"`.
 As usual, the wireguard file will be copied as `"wg0.conf"`.
+The script that is ran is located in the image at `"/scripts/vpn_conf_switch.sh"`.

 # Issues
 If you are having issues with this container please submit an issue on GitHub.